italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - optical termination characteristics (the functional capabilities emergent from the powered physical equipment, allowing interconnection with corresponding compatible functions)
 - measurement opportunities (the functional capabilities to provide information to various control functions)

-The capability may be a precise statement with no uncertainty, a range, a collection of related ranges and thresholds etc. Where some aspect has variability or is controllable, this is also required to be specified.
+A capability statement may be a precise single value with no uncertainty, a range, a collection of related ranges and thresholds etc. Where some aspect has variability or is controllable, this is also required to be specified.

 For an equipment to be understood and used by a control system, the detailed information on capabilities must be available in machine interpretable form (to the degree necessary for any particular function to be carried out).
-The machine interpretable statements may be in the form of software, but preferably should be in the form of data (information) and ideally in a standardised language.
-Traditionally, the statements of capability have been in somewhat ambiguous text that requires interpretation and conversion into a machine interpretable form through a manual intermediate step (normally performed, with errors, many times for any particular device type etc.).
+The machine interpretable statements may be in the form of software, but preferably should be in the form of data (information) that can be readily ingested by tooling and ideally in a standardised language.

+Traditionally, the published statements of capability have been in somewhat ambiguous text that require interpretation and conversion into a machine interpretable form through a manual intermediate step (normally performed, with errors and performed many times for any particular device type etc.).
+It is suggested here that the best source of the machine interpretable data is the specifying authority (e.g., ITU-T for standard applications, the vendor for plug capabilities, an operator for non-standard applications).
-In this document, the term Manifest is used for the collection of information, appropriately structured and interrelated, that describes the capabilities of a pluggable.
-In other terminology spaces the Manifest may be considered to be a Specification, a profile, etc.

-It should be noted that any equipment could have a Manifest describing its capabilities and the Manifest may be broken down into units that can be referenced and reused, i.e., the definition can be modular.

-To facilitate the stages, each vendor will be expected to provide a Manifest for each pluggable type & version.

-The following sub-sections discuss the overall flow of activities and then work through the lifecycle stages in some detail.

-{: #approve-plug}
+{: #proprietary-capabilities}
-## Approving the pluggable type and version

-Pluggables, like all equipment are carefully chosen.
-A network operations company (the operator) will decide what pluggables to use in the network based upon research and an understanding of capabilities of the pluggables available in the marketplace.
-These capabilities will be considered against the specific application use cases and scenarios that are of relevant to the operator's business.

-The operator will acquire samples of each type & version of pluggable of interest and probably test and then trial them.
-They will also probably carry out "type approval" considering each type&version of pluggable for a particular set of application (where those applications may be defined by the operator themselves or may be standardized definitions) etc. The full detail of the Manifest for each type & version of pluggable is relevant at all of these stages.

-## Planning the network

-Specific type & versions of pluggable will be purchased only after detailed planning of the network.
-To carry out this planning, full knowledge of each type & version of pluggable will be required.
-The planning will use predictions of service demand and hence infrastructure need.
-The exercise may result in identification of several type & versions of pluggable that can be interchanged for a particular specific purpose.
-Again, during this stage of the lifecycle the full detail of the Manifest for each type & version of pluggable is relevant.

-## Dealing with service demand and viability

-When optical services are demanded, perhaps to provide underlay for the packet network, optical network analysis (viability etc.) is carried out to evaluate how to efficiently and effectively achieve the specific service demanded.
-This analysis will consider the plugs.

-Prior to progressing further it is important to note that pluggables are highly valuable, and correspondingly expensive.
-They are deployed in a controlled fashion.
-There are a range of policies for deployment of pluggables.

-In some cases, at one extreme end of the range of policy choices, an operator may choose to fully populate a packet device with a range of plugs and may cable them to adjacent ROADMS.
-However, it is more likely that pluggable deployment will be on a just-in-time basis, at the other extreme end of the range of policy choices, so the pluggable is not deployed (and hence is not cabled until the solution to realization of the optical service has been determined.

-Regardless of the pluggable deployment approach, the pluggable capability must be accounted for in the optical network analysis activity.
-Where the pluggable is present, the range of installed pluggables constrain the possible realizations, where the pluggables have not been deployed all approved pluggables (type&version) could be considered during the analysis, although packet device capability to support pluggables will need to be considered and this may eliminate some pluggables.
-In addition, if there is some urgency, the availability of the type of pluggable to the installation engineer and/or in the local spares holding inventory must also be considered.

-So, the optical network analysis takes into account the full definitions of the pluggable type&versions of interest where each is defined in a corresponding and referenced manifest.

-## Installing and operationalising the pluggable

-Once the design is available, any necessary physical installation exercise (pluggable installation, cabling etc.) is carried out, driven by work orders that identify the type&version of pluggable to instal etc.

-On detection of the pluggable instance, the control system will validate that the work order has been carried out correctly.
-To do this, the full type&version of the pluggable is read and compared with the intent.
-Where there are discrepancies, either a work order is constructed to correct the installation error, or the detected pluggable type&version is evaluated for compatibility with the specific design.
-This is done using the Manifest for that type&version.
-It is possible that the type&version may be acceptable although perhaps a little more expensive than the optimum choice etc.

 ## Dealing with proprietary capabilities

-Where the pluggable Manifest identifies proprietary capabilities, it is possible that there are proprietary properties available from the pluggable control interface to the packet device.
+Where the pluggable identifies proprietary capabilities, it is possible that there are proprietary properties available from the pluggable control interface to the packet device.
 These properties may be expressed in proprietary YANG on the device interface to the controller.
-For the packet device to be able to express the proprietary properties it needs the YANG augment files, the pluggable control interface definition and a mapping definition.
+For the packet device to be able to express the proprietary properties it needs the YANG augment files, the pluggable control interface definition and a mapping definition (where that provides the details of the transforms necessary to generate the exposed property from the information provided by the pluggable).

 In an ideal realization of the control solution, the controller could provide the packet device with the YANG augment definition, and the mapping definition in such a way that this could be run by generic software on the packet device requiring no change to the software of the packet device.

 This approach could also be taken to cater for enhancements to the standard YANG including mappings from proprietary properties on the pluggable and new standard properties in the device interface to the controller.

-Finally, some proprietary capability statements required in the Manifest may be commercially sensitive.
+Finally, some proprietary capability statements required in the may be commercially sensitive.
 It would be quite reasonable to encrypt these property statements allowing for them to pass to a specific vendor control component without being snooped or interpreted in any way by other control components (from other vendors).

-##The manifest

-Considering the above, it appears that all pluggable capabilities whether they be proprietary or standard should be fully described in the Manifest.
-This may be achieved by a reference to a standard that is itself fully defined in machine interpretable form.
-This approach would allow for a far more flexible and future-proofed control solution.

-## Further details on lifecycle stages

-An overall lifecycle was described in the previous section.
-There are various additional considerations for each stage

-- Service type design (invention): Market analysis leads to an understanding of potential revenue and this leads to innovative service (intent) type design
-- Design deployment patterns: The approach to deploying each service type is defined for each operational context (application etc.)
-- Install infrastructure: Some services are essentially infrastructure for optical service deployment.
-These need to be designed and deployed.
-- Validating deployment: Depending upon the operator practices, there may be an extensive service test phase prior to handing over the service

-Clearly, there is also the reverse sequence which includes deactivating a service and removing the plug and there are also various edits and refinements that result from changes in demand and changes in understanding of the service needs etc. These steps have been omitted at this stage as the initial list above is sufficient to the develop a deep understanding of the control of the plugs.
-Further stages will be added in a future version of this document.
+There may be a requirement for an NDA which can be used to gate the delivery of this commercially sensitive information.
+The information may be passed via a special secure channel directly to a component authorized to decrypt the information and use it.

+# The Functional control architecture

+[Editor's note: To be added in a later release.]

-The following section provides an interaction sequence within a stylized control architecture.
+The following section provides an interaction sequence within a functional control architecture.

-## The stylized control architecture

 {: #plug-manifest-usage}
 # Usage of Coherent Pluggables Manifest